-There are three types of site based designations associated with the strategy - 1) Marine Garden/Marine Education Area; 2) Marine Research Area; and 3) Marine Conservation Area.
-The goals for each designation are outlined below, followed by a table of associated management measures.
+There are three types of site based designations associated with the strategy: 1) Marine Garden/Marine Education Area; 2) Marine Research Area; and 3) Marine Conservation Area.
+The goals for each designation are outlined below, followed by a table of associated standards and management practices.
+See Appendix E for a map of the currently designated areas.
+Management designations require appropriate rationale prior to implementation.